Vanessa Atterbeary

-Vanessa Elaine Atterbeary (born June 24, 1975) is an American attorney and politician from the Democratic Party who represents District 13 in the Maryland House of Delegates.
+Vanessa Elaine Atterbeary (born June 24, 1975) is an American attorney and politician from the Democratic Party who was a member of the Maryland House of Delegates representing District 13 from 2015 to 2026.
+She is the Democratic nominee for Howard County Executive in 2026.

+Born and raised in Columbia, Maryland, she graduated from the College of William and Mary and the Villanova University School of Law.
+She began her career as a circuit court clerk before becoming an attorney for a local law firm.
+She was elected to the Maryland House of Delegates in 2014, where she served as the chair of the House Ways and Means Committee from 2021 until her resignation in December 2025.

 Early life and career

 Atterbeary was born on June 24, 1975, in Columbia, Maryland.
 She attended Clemens Crossing Elementary School, Clarksville Middle School, and graduated from Atholton High School.
 She attended the College of William and Mary, where she earned a bachelor's degree in government in 1997, and the Villanova University School of Law, where she earned a Juris Doctor three years later.
 While in law school, she started working at a shelter and participated in a clinic to help women gain protective orders.
 She is a member of the Alpha Kappa Alpha sorority.

 After graduating from law school, Atterbeary clerked for Judge David W. Young of the Baltimore City Circuit Court.
 Atterbeary was admitted to the Maryland Bar in 2001 and the District of Columbia Bar in 2002.
 In 2002, Atterbeary joined the law firm Bulman, Dunie, Burke & Feld, where she worked as general counsel for five years.
 At the same time, she served on the Montgomery County Commission for Women, including as president.

 Atterbeary first ran for the Maryland House of Delegates in 2010, for the District 18 delegate seat.
 She came in fifth place in a field of six candidates, receiving 13 percent of the vote in the primary election.
 In February 2014, Delegate Frank S. Turner approached her about filing to run in District 13, saying that he thought her Howard County roots would make her a more desirable candidate than she was in Montgomery County.
 She filed to run in the district on February 25, 2014, and ran on a "Team 13" slate with incumbent Delegates Guy Guzzone, Shane Pendergrass, and Turner.
 She won the Democratic primary with 27.3 percent of the vote.